Commences on the day of set up

 (g) ensure that its network and systems comply with the relevant specifications provided by the Supplier from time to time; and

 (h) be solely responsible for procuring and maintaining its network connections and telecommunications links from its systems to the Supplier’s data centres, and all problems, conditions, delays, delivery failures and all other loss or damage arising from or relating to the Client's network connections or telecommunications links or caused by the internet.

 9.1 The Client shall pay the Licence Fee’s to the Supplier for the User Licences in accordance with this clause 8(h).

-The Client shall on the Effective Date provide to the Supplier valid, up-to-date and complete debit/credit card details or approved purchase order information acceptable to the Supplier and any other relevant valid, up-to-date and complete contact and billing details and, if the Client provides:
+The Client shall on the Effective Date provide to the Supplier valid, up-to-date and complete direct debit mandate details or approved purchase order information acceptable to the Supplier and any other relevant valid, up-to-date and complete contact and billing details and, if the Client provides:

-(a) its debit/credit card details to the Supplier, the Client hereby authorises the Supplier to bill such debit/credit card:
+(a) its direct debit mandate details to the Supplier, the Client hereby authorises the Supplier to collect payment via such mandates:

 (i) on the Effective Date for the Licence Fees payable in respect of the Initial Licence Term; and